sohkai/ethpayroll/README.md

 - Getting time right is difficult, so this contracts opts to think in fixed-time weeks (28 days) rather than in months (resulting in ~13 months/year); using a weekly salary would make the math easier and more accurate
+- Given the difficulties with blockchain time, it may also be advantageous to use a time oracle
 - I assume all employees will be rushing to siphon their monthly salaries; there is no built-in mechanism for accumulating monthly salaries if they don't take money out before their pay date refreshes